jlengstorf/presentations/most-productive-developer-ever/README.md

 But then he made a few strategic changes, and now he's the happiest, healthiest, and most productive he's ever been — and he's working an average of 33 hours a week.

-In this talk, Jason Lengstorf will provide concrete, tactical strategies to:
+In this talk, Jason will provide concrete, tactical strategies to:

 - Eliminate distractions _without_ becoming unreachable
 - Reclaim 1.5–3 hours _per day_ that currently goes to waste